Rehan-Meer/InstagramBot/README.md

-# instagram Autoliker Bot
+# Instagram Autolike Bot
-This is a python program made to fully automate the process of login, searching specific user ,watching stories ,liking,commenting and downloading all posts of that user along with other details on instagram.
-Allthis is done using beautifulsoup selenium.
+This Python program is designed to fully automate various interactions on Instagram, including logging in, searching for a specific user, viewing stories, liking and commenting on posts, and downloading all posts along with associated metadata.
+The automation is implemented using Selenium for web interaction and BeautifulSoup for parsing and data extraction.